-Volcanoes are shrouded in mystery and in ancient times have been connected with mythology, with gods and goddesses who controlled their fire and ash.
-For thousands of years they have created and destroyed land, cities and reshaped the face of the planet.
-Though there are thousands of volcanoes on the planet, only about 500 are currently active, and as many as 500 million people live near an active volcano.
-Here are some the most active volcanoes on earth.
+Volcanoes are shrouded in mystery and have been connected with mythology, and religion since ancient times.
+Gods and goddesses were thought to control their fire and ash and the wellbeing of the people who lived near these fiery mountains.
+For thousands of years, they’ve created and destroyed land, cities, and reshaped the face of the planet.
+Though there are thousands of volcanoes on the planet, only about 1,500 are potentially active at present.
+Even so, as many as 500 million people live near an active volcano.
+Read on to find out more about a few of the most active volcanoes on earth.

 Visitors to the flow site are advised to bring boots, a flashlight, plenty of water and sunscreen.
 It is possible to hike beyond the recommended viewing area but you should check with the ranger to ask about the eruptions and weather conditions, as well as what necessities to bring.

 The volcano has killed thousands of people during all these years, but because the volcanic soil is excellent for growing grapes and olives, people have always settled here.